 Visual Content Builder

 Bento comes bundled with a powerful free content builder by SiteOrigin which allows easily creating awesome professional layouts from a set of “building blocks”, including text, images, buttons, grids, widgets, and many more.
 Its use is not required for Bento to work, yet your webmaster experience will be much more pleasant with the content builder installed.
 Upon activating the Bento theme you will see a prompt on top of each admin page recommending to install the Content Builder, which is as easy as clicking the link in the prompt.
 It is also recommended to install the second offered bundled plugin, the Extra Elements package, which will enhance your Content Builder with cool additional blocks such as galleries, sliders, post grids, etc. Alternatively, you can also install both plugins manually from the Plugins -> Add New admin section.
 After having installed both plugins you will need to activate them by clicking on the “Activate” link underneath the title of the respective plugin.
 You can also install the bundled plugins by visiting the Appearance -> Install Required Plugins admin menu section.

-For a detailed guide on using the Content Builder, including high-quality tutorial videos, please refer to the official manual.
+For a detailed guide on using the Content Builder, including high-quality tutorial videos, as well as widget-related support, please refer to the official manual.